mevdschee/usb-soft-kvm/README.md

 ## Advanced Configuration

-The udev-based system creates these files:
+The udev-based system creates this file:
-- `/etc/udev/rules.d/90-usb-soft-kvm.rules` - udev rules
+- `/etc/udev/rules.d/90-usb-soft-kvm.rules` - udev rules with inline commands
-- `/usr/local/bin/usb-keyboard-connected*` - Scripts for keyboard connection
-- `/usr/local/bin/usb-keyboard-disconnected*` - Scripts for keyboard disconnection

-You can manually edit these files to customize behavior, such as:
+You can manually edit this file to customize behavior, such as:
 - Adding notification sounds
-- Triggering additional scripts
+- Triggering additional commands
 - Adjusting timing with different sleep values